Understanding APIs and API proxies

 In an API proxy configuration, there are two types of endpoints:

-- ProxyEndpoint: This configuration manages interactions with apps that consume your API.
-You configure the ProxyEndpoint to define the URL of your API.
-You usually attach Policies to the ProxyEndpoint to enforce security, quota checks, and other types of access control and rate-limiting.
+- ProxyEndpoint: Defines the way client apps consume your APIs.
+You configure the ProxyEndpoint to define the URL of your API proxy.
+The proxy endpoint also determines whether apps access the API proxy over HTTP or HTTPS.
+You usually attach policies to the ProxyEndpoint to enforce security, quota checks, and other types of access control and rate-limiting.

-- TargetEndpoint: This configuration manages interactions with your backend services on behalf of consumer apps.
-You configure the TargetEndpoint to forward request messages to the proper backend service.
-You usually attach Policies to the TargetEndpoint to ensure that response messages are properly formatted for the app that made the initial request.
+- TargetEndpoint: Defines the way the API proxy interacts with your backend services.
+You configure the TargetEndpoint to forward requests to the proper backend service, including defining any security settings, HTTP or HTTPS protocol, and other connection information.
+You can attach policies to the TargetEndpoint to ensure that response messages are properly formatted for the app that made the initial request.

 Apigee provides a set of tutorials that you can use to create your first API: